savanarohit/Linux-Shell-Scripting/10_Strings/README.md

 1) Substitution with ${variable/pattern/replacement}:

 ```
-Replaces the first occurrence of pattern with replacement.
+Replace the first occurrence of the pattern with replacement.
 Syntax: ${variable/pattern/replacement}
 ```

 2) Global Substitution with ${variable//pattern/replacement}:
 ```
-Replaces all occurrences of pattern with replacement.
+Replace all occurrences of pattern with replacement.
 Syntax: ${variable//pattern/replacement}
 ```

 3) Substitution at the Start of a String with ${variable/#pattern/replacement}:
 ```
-Replaces the pattern only if it matches the beginning of the string.
+Replace the pattern only if it matches the beginning of the string.
 Syntax: ${variable/#pattern/replacement}
 ```